QubesOS/qubes-doc/reference/tools/4.0/dom0/qvm-pci.md

 ###no-strict-reset
 Allow attaching device even if no reliable reset-method is supported.
-Switching non-resetable devices poses a security risk, as VM-isolation is weakened.
+Switching non-resettable devices poses a security risk, as VM-isolation is weakened.

 Possible values are `True` and `False`.